IMGIITRoorkee/omniport-docs/docs/source/legal/privacy_policy.rst

 Tokens issued to applications expire on their own, and a token you revoke stops working immediately.

-Records that come from the institute last as long as the institute keeps them.
-Leaving the institute ends your access, and what remains after that is a matter for the institute rather than for the portal.
+Everything else is kept indefinitely.
+Leaving the institute ends your access to the portal, but it does not delete what the portal holds about you, and your enrolment, contact and personal information stay in the database after you have gone.
+If you want something removed, write to us, though whether it can be removed depends on whether the institute still needs it.

 What you can do
 ---------------